trinodb/benchto/docs/getting-started/README.md

 # Getting Started

-This document describes how to setup and start Benchto on local machine.
+This document describes how to set up and start Benchto on local machine.

 ## Prerequisites